WALTER REYNOLDS FOR MAYOR

 Understanding the Mayor’s Role

-Milledgeville operates under a City Manager form of government, which means the day-to-day operations of the city are handled by a professional administrator—the City Manager—who is appointed by the City Council.
+Milledgeville operates under what’s commonly referred to as a City Manager form of government, which means the day-to-day operations of the city are handled by a professional administrator—the City Manager—who is appointed by the Milledgeville City Council.
+The Mayor, on the other hand, serves a unique and vital role:

-• Acting as the public face of Milledgeville
+• acting as the public face of Milledgeville;

-• Presiding over City Council meetings
+• presiding over City Council meetings;

-• Representing the city at community events and in conversations with state, federal, and regional leaders
+• representing the city at community events and in conversations with state, federal, and regional leaders;

-• Serving as a bridge between residents, council members, and city departments
+• serving as a bridge between residents, council members, and city departments.

 While the Mayor only votes on Council matters in the event of a tie vote, the Mayor has the power to influence priorities, encourage action, and ensure accountability—especially when it comes to transparency, communication, and civic trust.